openbank/openbank/v1/entitlement/all.md

 ## List all entitlements {#method-get-getallentitlementrequests}

-Returns a list containing up to 20 entitlements. `next_starting_index` can be used for pagination.
+Returns a list containing up to 20 entitlements. `after_index` can be used for pagination.

 ```sh
 curl -X GET \